Lichtblick-Suite/lichtblick/app/panels/PlaybackPerformance/index.help.md

 ## Bag frame time

 The duration in bag-time for the rendered frames in milliseconds.
-To "keep up" with playback, Webviz will often emit "larger" frames.
+To "keep up" with playback, Studio will often emit "larger" frames.

 ## Data throughput